Home Wireless Earbuds Marshall Minor Iii Vs. Jbl Reflect Aero

 See price on Amazon See price on Amazon

-IP ratings refer to the rating of protection given by a casing, against solids and water.
-In the format of IPXX, 'X' represents a number The first value represents protection against solids such as dust, while the second refers to protection against liquids (sweat).
+IP ratings refer to the rating of protection given by a casing, against dust and liquids.
+In the format of IPXX, 'X' represents a number The first value of the IP rating means protection against solids say dust, while the second refers to protection against liquids (sweat).

 kinsta kinsta